 Targeted therapies are designed to inhibit specific cell mechanisms important for the growth and survival of tumor cells.
-People who may benefit from targeted therapies have specific DNA changes (called driver mutations) that allow cancers to develop and grow.
-The most important known driver mutation in melanoma is the BRAF mutation, with up to 50 percent of melanomas having this mutation.
+People who may benefit from targeted therapies have tumors possessing specific DNA changes (mutations) that allow cancers to develop and grow.

+Up to 50 percent of melanomas have a mutation called BRAF.
 A number of targeted therapies have been approved by the FDA for the treatment of melanoma with a BRAF mutation:

 - Vemurafenib (Zelboraf).
-In 2011, the FDA approved vemurafenib, a drug that inhibits the "signal transduction" pathway in people with a BRAF gene mutation.
-Vemurafenib can help slow or stop the spread of melanoma cells. - Dabrafenib (Tafinlar).
+In 2011, the FDA approved vemurafenib, a drug that inhibits the "signal transduction" pathway in people with a BRAF gene mutation. - Dabrafenib (Tafinlar).
 In 2013, the FDA approved dabrafenib, which targets the BRAF gene mutation in the same way as vemurafenib. - Trametinib (Mekinist).
 Trametinib was approved by the FDA in 2013 to treat people with advanced melanoma that cannot be removed by surgery.
 In 2014, the approval was extended to include use in combination with dabrafenib.
 Trametinib blocks a protein called MEK, which is "switched on" by the BRAF gene mutation.
 In 2018, the combination of dabrafenib and trametinib was granted approval by the FDA for the treatment of melanoma that has spread to the lymph nodes and which has a BRAF mutation. - Cobimetinib (Cotellic).
-In 2015, the FDA approved cobimetinib for the treatment of people with unresectable or advanced melanoma with a BRAF mutation, for use in combination with vemurafenib. - Encorafenib (Braftovi) and binimetinib (Mektovi).
+In 2015, the FDA approved cobimetinib for the treatment of people with inoperable or advanced melanoma that has a BRAF mutation, for use in combination with vemurafenib.

+- Encorafenib (Braftovi) and binimetinib (Mektovi).
 In 2018, the FDA approved the combination treatment of encorafenib (a BRAF inhibitor) and binimetinib (a MEK inhibitor) for the treatment of people with unresectable or advanced melanoma with a BRAF V600E or V600K mutation. - Atezolizumab (Tecentriq) plus cobimetinib (Cotellic) and vemurafenib (Zelboraf).
 In July 2020, the FDA approved atezolizumab (an immunotherapy) in combination with the targeted therapies cobimetinib and vemurafenib for the treatment of BRAF V600-positive advanced melanoma.